Freedom From Religion Foundation: Media and publications

 The FFRF publishes a newspaper, Freethought Today, ten times a year.
 Since 2006, as the Freethought Radio Network, FFRF has produced the Freethought Radio show, an hour-long show broadcast live on WXXM-FM Saturdays at 11 a.m.
 CDT.
-It had also been broadcast on Air America before that service ceased operation in March, 2010.
+It had also been broadcast on Air America before that service ceased operation in March 2010.
 The show is hosted by the co-presidents of FFRF, Dan Barker and Annie Laurie Gaylor.
 Regular features include "Theocracy Alert" and "Freethinkers Almanac".
 The latter highlights historic freethinkers, many of whom are also songwriters.
 The show's intro and outro make use of John Lennon's Imagine song.

-Annie Laurie Gaylor, co-president of the FFRF, is the author of the nonfiction book on clergy pedophilia scandals Betrayal of Trust: Clergy Abuse of Children (out of print) and the editor of Women Without Superstition: No Gods – No Masters and the anthology Woe to the Women.
+Annie Laurie Gaylor, co-president of the FFRF, is the author of the nonfiction book on clergy child sexual abuse scandals Betrayal of Trust: Clergy Abuse of Children (out of print) and the editor of Women Without Superstition: No Gods – No Masters and the anthology Woe to the Women.
 She edited the FFRF newspaper Freethought Today until July 2008.
 Her husband, Dan Barker, author of Losing Faith in Faith: From Preacher to Atheist, Godless: How an Evangelical Preacher Became One of America's Leading Atheists, The Good Atheist: Living a Purpose-Filled Life Without God, Life Driven Purpose, God: The Most Unpleasant Character in all Fiction, and Just Pretend: A Freethought Book for Children, is a musician and songwriter, a former Pentecostal Christian minister, and co-president of FFRF.